nomadxxxx/fast-brave-debloater/README.md

 ![alt text](https://github.com/nomadxxxx/fast-brave-debloater/blob/main/logo.png)

 A powerful optimization script that strips Brave Browser of bloat and enhances performance.
-Say goodbye to crypto popups, VPN promotions, and unnecessary features!
+Say goodbye to Brave crypto, VPN, Ad bullshit and unnecessary features!

 # Removes Brave Bloat

-❌ No more crypto wallet popups
+❌ No more crypto wallet

-❌ No more VPN promotions
+❌ No more Brave VPN promotions

 ❌ No more Brave Rewards notifications

-❌ No more AI Chat suggestions
+❌ No more LeoAI Chat suggestions

 ❌ No more unnecessary background processes